evoisec/sensor-data-analytics/README.md

 ### Binary Data Extractor

-The extraction of timeseries datasets from Python binary files in pickle format (Serialized python dictionary object) to CSV files is performed by (non-spark) Python ETL Pipeline
+The extraction (not all timeseries are in csv format) of timeseries datasets from Python binary files in pickle format (Serialized python dictionary object) to CSV files is performed by (non-spark) Python ETL Pipeline

 This is a data pre-processing step